webhintio/hint/packages/rule-x-content-type-options/README.md

 ## What does the rule check?

-The rule checks if only scripts and stylesheets are served with the `X-Content-Type-Options` HTTP headers with the value of `nosniff`.
+The rule checks if all scripts and stylesheets are served with the `X-Content-Type-Options` HTTP headers with the value of `nosniff`.

 ### Examples that **trigger** the rule